 VisiVite has two supplements for the support of dry eye:

-VisiVite Dry Eye Relief TG-1000 contains Mucin to bind tears to the eyes' surface, as well as Omega-3 Fatty Acids to promote tear production and phytosterols to support the critical oily outer layer of the tear film.
+VisiVite Dry Eye Relief TG-1000 if our full-strength patented formula.
+It contains Mucin to bind tears to the eyes' surface, as well as Omega-3 Fatty Acids to support healthy tear production and phytosterols to boost the critical oily outer layer of the tear film.